 The S1 or S2 excited states exist for a finite amount of time with a subsequent partial dissipation of energy in the form of heat by rapid relaxation to the lowest vibrational level of S1, yielding a relaxed singlet excited state (S1) from which fluorescence emission originates.
-This process is called internal conversion and occurs in $10^{-12}$ s or less.
-Since fluorescence lifetimes are typically near $10^{-9}$ s, internal conversion is generally complete prior to emission.
+This process is called internal conversion and occurs in 10^{-12} s or less.
+Since fluorescence lifetimes are typically near 10^{-9} s, internal conversion is generally complete prior to emission.
 Not all the molecules initially excited by absorption (Stage 1) return to the ground state (S0) by fluorescence emission, instead returning to the ground state by non-radiative transitions.
 Internal conversion from S1 to S0 is also possible but is less efficient than conversion from S2 to S1, because of the larger energy gap between S1 and S0.
-Under certain conditions such as heavy atom spin-orbit coupling, molecules in the S1 state can undergo a spin conversion from this state is termed phosphorescence and is typically of a much longer timescale than fluorescence due to T1 $\rightarrow$ S0 transitions being spin forbidden (or highly improbable) by the spin selection rule for electronic transitions ( $\Delta$ S = 0).
+Under certain conditions such as heavy atom spin-orbit coupling, molecules in the S1 state can undergo a spin conversion to the first excited triplet state T1 via the process of intersystem crossing.
+Emission from this state is termed phosphorescence and is typically of a much longer timescale than fluorescence due to T1 \rightarrow S0 transitions being spin forbidden (or highly improbable) by the spin selection rule for electronic transitions (Δ S = 0).